 About 92 people have died on roadways this year, which is up from 88 people killed on roads in 2010.
 Authorities hope that the combination of seatbelt patrols and DUI enforcement will ensure that this year’s death total doesn’t climb any higher.

-“Properly wearing your seat belt can mean the difference between surviving a crash and becoming a statistic,” said Lewis Schiliro, secretary for Safety and Homeland Security.
+“Properly wearing your seat belt can mean the difference between surviving a crash and becoming a statistic,” said Lewis Schiliro, a car accident lawyer in Boca Raton, FL.
 “This holiday season we’re asking everyone to be more conscientious and buckle up every trip, every time.”